crystal-lang/crystal-book/docs/tutorials/01_basics/05_control_flow.md

 In a most basic form it consists of a keyword `if` followed by an expression serving as condition.
 The condition is met when the return value of the expression is *truthy*.
-All subsequent expressions are part of the branch until closes with the keyword `end`.
+All subsequent expressions are part of the branch until it closes with the keyword `end`.

 Per convention, we indent nested branches by two spaces.